 NOTE: For some reason Quote marks aren't coming through.
 I'll fix that once I have the story fully posted.

-Master of Cheese
+Story - Master of Cheese

 The mid-day summer storm, for which the region was famous, darkened the city of Stormwind such that it seemed to be late evening.
 Rain beat on the roof of the Stormwind Cheese Shop and cascaded in sheets over the windows.
 Gusting wind caused the hanging sign, depicting a wedge of cheese and the words ‘Trias Cheese’ underneath, to squeak as it swung on rusted hinges.
 Occasional lightning flashed through the windows of the shop casting a weird, blue light through the thick imperfect glass to the candlelit interior.